-For most depreciating assets, you can either make your own estimate of its effective life or adopt the effective life determined by the Commissioner.
-The sorts of information you could use to make your own estimate of effective life are listed in the Guide to depreciating assets.
+For most depreciating assets you can choose to work out the effective life yourself or to use an effective life determined by the Commissioner.

+The sort of information you could use to make an estimate of effective life of an asset is listed in the Guide to depreciating assets 2006.